fastpm/fastpm/README.rst

 The Particle Mesh solver and 2LPT initial condition generator in fastPM are written from scratch to properly support pencil / stencil domain decomposition schemes.

-The following files in fastPM are originally from other projects:
+The following files distributed in fastPM are originally from other projects:

 - fastpm-steps.c : COLA stepping [COLAHALO]_ [COLA]_